pneumococcal vaccine (polysaccharide)

 How should I use this medication?

 Pneumococcal vaccine will be injected either under the skin or into a muscle (preferably in the upper, outer arm or thigh) by a qualified health professional.
 It usually needs to be given only once in a lifetime.
 Although routine revaccination is not recommended, people at highest risk of serious pneumococcal infection may need revaccination.
 Revaccination is given 5 years later for people who received their first dose of pneumococcal vaccine when they were older than 10 years of age, and 3 years later for people who received their first dose at age 10 or younger.
+People over the age of 65 who have not received a dose of this vaccine within 5 years, should receive another dose of the vaccine.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 Your doctor may recommend a different dose than the ones listed here.